seelabs/scratch_docs/xls-xchainbridge.md

 #### 5.3.1.
 Error Handling for Cross-Chain Transfers

-Error handling cross-chain transfers is straight forward.
+Error handling for cross-chain transfers is straightforward.
 The `XChainOwnedClaimID` is only destroyed when a claim succeeds.
-If it fails for any reason - for example the destination account doesn't exist or has deposit auth set - then an explicit `XChainClaim` transaction may be submitted to redirect the funds.
+If it fails for any reason (for example, if the destination account doesn't exist or has deposit auth set), then an explicit `XChainClaim` transaction may be submitted to redirect the funds.

 #### 5.3.2.
 Error Handling for Cross-Chain Account Creates

-If a cross-chain account create fails, recovering the funds are outside the rules of the bridge system.
-Assume the funds are lost, the only way to recover them would be if the witness servers created a transaction themselves.
-But this is unlikely to happen and should not be relied upon.
-The `MinAccountCreateAmount` on the `Bridge` object is meant to prevent these transactions from failing.
+If a cross-chain account create fails, the recovery of funds must happen outside the rules of the bridge system.
+The only way to recover them would be if the witness servers created a `Payment` transaction themselves.
+This is unlikely to happen and should not be relied upon.
+The `MinAccountCreateAmount` on the `Bridge` object is meant to prevent these transactions from failing due to having too little XRP.

 #### 5.3.3.
 Error Handling for Signature Reward Delivery